cawo4ok/E-grider/README.md

 # E-grider
-Hello, it is Data Grid for Enterprise Application.
+Hello, it is Data Grid for Enterprise Application.(Is is not fully complated)

 # Feature List:
 ✔ Tree Data